niwa/pyfreeipa/README.md

 Python module for accessing the FreeIPA/Red Hat Identity Manager API (a.k.a IPA)

-This module does not do any exception handling, it want's you to handle exceptions.
+This module does not do any exception handling, it wants your code to handle exceptions.

 # Usage